Silenttttttt/Silent-protocol/README.md

 - **Timestamp:** The time at which the packet was created, used for validating the freshness of the data.
 - **Encoding:** Specifies the character encoding used for the data, typically 'utf-8'.
 - **Content Type:** Describes the type of content being transmitted, such as 'application/json'.
-- **Response Code (required for response):** Used in response packets to indicate the status of the response (e.g., HTTP-like status codes).
+- **Response Code (optional):** Used in response packets to indicate the status of the response (e.g., HTTP-like status codes).

 ### Explanation:

 - **HPW (Handshake Proof of Work):**
-  - **Initiator PoW Request:** Contains the initiator's public key, the HPW flag, and the packet size limit.
+  - **Initiator PoW Request:** Contains Node A's public key, the HPW flag, and the packet size limit.
-  - **Responder PoW Challenge (HPR):** Contains a nonce, the HPR flag, and the difficulty level as a byte.
+  - **Responder PoW Challenge (HPR):** Contains Node A's public key, a nonce, the HPR flag, and the difficulty level as a byte.

 - **HSK (Handshake):**
-  - **Handshake Request:** Contains the initiator's public key, the handshake flag, and the proof of work solution.
+  - **Handshake Request:** Contains Node A's public key, the handshake flag, and the proof of work solution.

 - **HSR (Handshake Response):**
-  - **Handshake Response:** Contains the responder's public key, the handshake response flag, a nonce, encrypted session data, and the packet size limit.
+  - **Handshake Response:** Contains Node B's public key, the handshake response flag, a nonce, encrypted session data, and the packet size limit.

 - **DTA (Data):**
   - **Data Packet:** Contains the session ID, data flag, nonce, encrypted header length, encrypted header, and encrypted data.
 The encrypted header includes metadata like timestamp, encoding, and content type.